zgparsons/zachary-blog/src/posts/nunjucks-other-templating-languages-html-preprocessing.md

 ---
 title: Nunjucks & Templating
 description: An introduction to Nunjucks, other templating languages and HTML preprocessing
+metaTitle: An introduction to Nunjucks and HTML preprocessing
+metaDesc: A post about templating languages such as Nunjucks - written by Zachary Parsons and published at zacharyparsons.co.uk
 date: 2020-05-15
 tags:
   - Jamstack